 The Magic of Bulbs

 Flower bulbs are nature's pre-packaged gardens.
-Each bulb contains everything needed to produce a stunning bloom — you just need to get them in the ground at the right time.
-Few things in gardening deliver as much impact for as little effort as a well-planned bulb display.
+Each bulb, tuber, or corm contains everything needed to produce a stunning bloom — you just need to get it in the ground at the right time and depth.
+Few things in gardening deliver as much impact for as little effort as a well-planned bulb display, and by combining fall-planted and spring-planted varieties, you can have bulbs blooming from the earliest days of spring through the first fall frost.

 Planning for Succession